 Owner & Head Coach of High School Boys

 Originally from Illinois, Robinson moved to Oakland, CA at age 8 where he found his love for the game of basketball.
-Robinson was a scholarship player at UC Berkeley and played for Dixie State College as a walk-on.
+Robinson played at UC Berkeley and Dixie State College.
 On his rise to play college basketball Robinson describes his journey as " Liberating and life-changing.
 I met some great mentors who shared the game with me.
 Coaches who taught me so much more than the game.
 Those men, I will be forever grateful for."
 Robinson is a coach who strongly believes in discipline, collective responsibility, respect, and who uses his mistakes to teach the correct way to do things.
 Robinson uses a games approach philosphy based on decision making, rather than just skill acquisition.
 He believes often times coaches focus on only the skill and not how/when to make the decision to execute the skill.
 He bridges the gap between them.
 Coach Robinson's favorite life's lesson quote is "The way you play the game of basketball, is the way you will play the game of life."

 Assistant Coach of High School Boys & Trainer